-For each model mentioned above, motion-planning algorithms that account for environmental obstacles were introduced.
-These include both sampling-based approaches such as the work by Wilson et al. [20], search-based methods such as the work by Song et al. [8], and hybrid methods that borrow ideas from both motion-planning disciplines [21].
-Of specific interest to the presented work is T [8], a time-optimal riskaware motion-planning algorithm that obtains a time-optimal solution but requires a time-consuming preprocessing phase.
-As our work builds upon the algorithmic foundation of T^{}, we describe it in Sec.
-IV.
-Following T, Wilson et al. [22] developed a fast motion-planning algorithm that uses Dubins paths of various speeds to reduce the computational effort and runtime of T. For the settings evaluated, the costs of solutions obtained by this algorithm are near-optimal, but there are no guarantees regarding the quality of solutions.
+For each of the aforementioned models, motion-planning algorithms that account for environmental obstacles were introduced.
+These include both sampling-based approaches such as the work by Wilson et al. [19], search-based methods such as the work by Song et al. [1], and hybrid methods that borrow ideas from both motionplanning disciplines [20].
+Of specific interest to the presented work is T^ [1], a timeoptimal risk-aware motion-planning algorithm that obtains a time-optimal solution in a discrete grid-based search space.
+However, it requires a time-consuming preprocessing phase where all the time-optimal transitions are computed.
+As our work builds upon the algorithmic foundation of T^ , we describe it in Sec.
+4.1.
+Following the exposition of T^ , Wilson et al. [21] developed a fast, collision-free motion-finding algorithm that uses Dubins paths of various speeds to reduce the computational effort and runtime of T^ .
+For the settings evaluated, the costs of solutions obtained by this algorithm are near-optimal, but there are no guarantees on the quality of solutions.

-The aforementioned kinematic model can be extended to account for external dynamic changes such as wind or ocean currents.
-For such systems, a minimum-time path can be computed similarly to the setting where no wind exists [23].
-However, only two candidate path types have analytic solutions (RSR and LSL).
-Mittal et al. [24] used those two types to compute a path between two vehicle poses under ocean currents.
-These kinematic models were used not only in the context of single-goal motion planning problems but also in the settings where the objective is to reach multiple goals [25] and further extended to account for some notion of rewards [26].
+The aforementioned kinematic model can be extended to account for external dynamic changes such as wind or ocean currents that can be considered environment drift.
+For such systems with single speed, a minimum-time path can be computed similarly to the setting where no wind exists [22].
+However, only two of the Dubins candidate path types have analytic solutions (RSR and LSL).

+These kinematic models were used not only in the context of single-goal motion planning problems but also in the settings where the objective is to reach multiple goals [23] and further extended for some notion of rewards [24].